 Noninsulin-dependent diabetes; Diabetes - type 2; Adult-onset diabetes

-Diabetes is caused by a problem in the way your body makes or uses insulin.
-Insulin is needed to move blood sugar (glucose) into cells, where it is stored and later used for energy.
+Insulin is a hormone produced in the pancreas by special cells, called beta cells.
+The pancreas is behind the stomach.
+Insulin is needed to move blood sugar (glucose) into cells.
+There, it is stored and later used for energy.

 When you have type 2 diabetes, your fat, liver, and muscle cells do not respond correctly to insulin.
 This is called insulin resistance.
 As a result, blood sugar does not get into these cells to be stored for energy.